 Home

 Calceolaria darwinii - Darwin's Slipper Flower

 Calceolaria uniflora (= C. darwinii) is distantly related to Foxglove and Gesneriads.
-The genus name Calceolaria means "little shoe", referring to the slipper-shaped flowers.
-The unusual, pouch-like blooms are about 2" tall and are suspended from 4-5" tall stems.
+It is an evergreen, perennial species that makes a rosette of small, tongue-shaped leaves.
+Over time the plant multiplies into a small colony.
+The genus name Calceolaria means "little shoe", referring to the slipper-shaped blooms.
+These unusual flowers appear throughout the summer.
+The pouch-like blooms are about 2 inches tall, and are suspended from 4-5 inch tall stems.
 They have a white band across the open "mouth", with burgundy markings above and below it.
-These unique flowers appear in the summer.
-This is an evergreen, perennial species that makes a rosette of small, tongue-shaped leaves.
+A local species of bird likes to eat the white part of the blooms.
+This is a good thing, because it's how the flowers get pollinated!

 Calceolaria uniflora/darwinii - Darwin's Slipper Flower

 The plant comes from the southernmost tip of South America, not far from Antarctica.
 The climate there is cool all year.
-I recommend growing it at temperatures between 30 and 70 degrees F (-1 to 21°C).
+I recommend growing it at temperatures between 30 and 70 or 75 degrees F (-1 to 23°C), with a drop in temperature at night.
 I have no information on how it will fare outside that temperature range.
 It grows well in a small pot in rich, well-draining soil, such as half potting soil and half sand.
 The plants have a shallow root system and should be kept from drying out.
-Consistent watering is best.
-It prefers mostly sunny conditions, but give some protection from strong afternoon sun.
-Over about 40% humidity is recommended.
+They prefer mostly sunny conditions, but protect them from strong afternoon sun.

 Germination tips for the seeds are here.

-Photos by Thomas Mathis, Steve Cook, and Jeronimo
+Photos courtesy of Thomas Mathis, Steve Cook, and Jeronimo

+Home